HannahEmnett/InspectorBaxter/README.md

 It also groups these PclData objects together using a simple algorithm where two objects with similar height/width ratio are considered objects of the same group type, e.g. "cans".

 During the learning phase, these objects andgroups are associated with a name string provided by the user.
-During the learning phase master node sends a ObjectList message to the pick_up node so that it can move to the object that needs to be picked up so that the usernames the object.
+During the learning phase master node sends a ObjectList message to the pick_up node so that it can move to the object that needs to be picked up so that the user names the object.
-When the object has been named, master node sends the location of the next object (as per eucledian distance) so that the robot arm moves to that location and picks up the object for naming.
+When the object has been named, master node sends the location of the next object (as per euclidean distance) so that the robot arm moves to that location and picks up the object for naming.
 This process iterates through until all the objects are named and then an ObjectList message with a flag sent to STANDBY is sent to pick_up node, so that the robot arm returns to the neutral position.

-In the fetch phase, master node sends the object groupId/index in the ObjectList mesg to the pick_up node, where the object_index in the message is the group_id associated with any object belong to the same group (and name).
+In the fetch phase, master node sends the object groupId/index in the ObjectList.msg to the pick_up node, where the object_index in the message is the group_id associated with any object belong to the same group (and name).
 In the SORT phase, master object sends a list of the locations of all objects along with their group_id so that pick_up node can fetch any one of the objects of the requested type.

 Master node sends a FINISH message so that the speech node is ready for the next command.